 Preceded in death by her husband Robert and son David.
 Marion will remain in the hearts of her brothers John (Merrilyn) Lee of California and Richard (Antonia Vargas) Lee of Brainerd, MN; daughters Carol Anne (Ron) Madsen of Austin, MN, and Suzanne (Paul) Kramer of River Falls, WI; grandchildren Scott, Lori, Jessica, Allison and Samuel; five great-grandchildren; and three great-great-grandchildren.

-A celebration of life will be held Wednesday, September 12, 2018 at 2:00 pm at the Unitarian Universalist Society of River Falls (N8010 State Road 65) with Rev. Ted Tollefson, officiating.
-Visitation will also be Wednesday one hour before the service.
-Interment will be in Riverside Cemetery in Monticello, MN on Thursday, September 13, 2018 at 11:00 am.
-Memorials may be directed to: Vesterheim Norwegian American Museum or Minnesota Landscape Arboretum.
+A celebration of life was held Wednesday, September 12, 2018 at 2:00 pm at the Unitarian Universalist Society of River Falls (N8010 State Road 65) with Rev. Ted Tollefson, officiating.
+Visitation was also on Wednesday one hour before the service.
+Interment was held in Riverside Cemetery in Monticello, MN on Thursday, September 13, 2018 at 11:00 am.
+Memorials may be directed to: Vesterheim Norwegian American Museum or Minnesota Landscape Arboretum or River Falls Unitarian Universalist Society.
 Arrangements are with Bakken-Young Funeral & Cremation Services of River Falls.